1988 United States presidential election in Florida: Campaign

 Florida gave Bush his second highest-percentage amount of support in the south, only behind South Carolina, and the fifth-highest nationally.
 Exit polls conducted by NBC showed that Bush received 64% of the vote from Hispanics aged 18 to 34 and 55% from Hispanics over 65.
 Among white voters, 67% supported Bush while 33% supported Dukakis.

 The Republicans won the concurrent U.S. Senate election and increased their share of the U.S. House delegate to nine Republicans against ten Democrats.
-Representative James W. Grant joined the Republicans in 1989, giving them a majority of the U.S. House delegation.
+Representative Bill Grant joined the Republicans in 1989, giving them a majority of the U.S. House delegation.